dey4ss/mining-change-rules/README.md

 `analyze_benchmarks.py` generates plots based on the benchmark results.

 `change_occurrence_distribution.py` generates a histogram of the number of occurrences per change.

+## data

+`actual_days.json` contains a list of time points.

+`change_groups.json` contains a mapping of groups of changes to the actual changes.

+`column_changes_aggregated_grouped.json` contains an index from changes or change groups to their occurrences.

 `interestingness_validity_results.csv` contains the interestingness and validity results.